Loading...

 Illegal insiding involves abusing permissions to modify and harm the town in two ways:

-• or as a Towny entity, e.g. by kicking residents, emptying the town bank, unclaiming land, etc.
+• As a Towny entity: (e.g. by kicking residents, emptying the town bank, unclaiming land, etc.)

 Other forms of insiding are legal.
 These include actions like spying, leaking information and teleporting enemies inside and outside the town.